Sea surface temperature: Definitions

 Sea surface temperature (SST), or ocean surface temperature, is the water temperature close to the ocean's surface.
 The exact meaning of surface varies according to the measurement method used, but it is between 1 mm and 20 m below the sea surface.

+For comparison, the sea surface skin temperature relates to the top 20 or so micrometres of the ocean's surface.

+The definition proposed by Intergovernmental Panel on Climate Change (IPCC) for sea surface temperature does not specify the number of metres but focuses more on measurement techniques: Sea surface temperature is "the subsurface bulk temperature in the top few metres of the ocean, measured by ships, buoys and drifters. [...]
+Satellite measurements of skin temperature (uppermost layer; a micrometre thick) in the infrared or the top centimetre or so in the microwave are also used, but must be adjusted to be compatible with the bulk temperature."

 The temperature further below that is called ocean temperature or deeper ocean temperature.
 Ocean temperatures (more than 20 metres below the surface) also vary by region and time, and they contribute to variations in ocean heat content and ocean stratification.
 The increase of both ocean surface temperature and deeper ocean temperature is an important effect of climate change on oceans.

+Extent of "surface"

+The extent of the ocean surface down into the ocean is influenced by the amount of mixing that takes place between the surface water and the deeper water.
+This depends on the temperature: in the tropics the warm surface layer of about 100 m is quite stable and does not mix much with deeper water, while near the poles winter cooling and storms makes the surface layer denser and it mixes to great depth and then stratifies again in summer.
+This is why there is no simple single depth for ocean surface.
+The photic depth of the ocean is typically about 100 m and is related to this heated surface layer.
+It can be up to around 200 m deep in the open ocean.